KieranWebDev/githubUserSearchApp-vite/README.md

 This app allows you to search for GitHub users by username and view their profiles.
 It was built using React and leverages the GitHub API to fetch user data.

-To create the app, I used a design from [frontendmentor.io](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6) which was created in Figma.
+To create the app, I used a Figma design from [frontendmentor.io](https://www.frontendmentor.io/challenges/github-user-search-app-Q09YOgaH6).

 # You can view the live site [here.](https://kieran-gill-github-user-search-app-vite.vercel.app/)